Whenever it comes to blows, he that can run fastest will think himself best off.

 For General Thomas Gage evidence that the Americans were beating plowshares into swords was not far to seek.
 It didn’t take the close calculation of Loyalist spies to see what any country boy could see: the urgent and effective raising, equipping and training of the local militias throughout New England.
 Very nearly a century earlier, in 1676, another royal governor, William Berkeley of Virginia, had complained in the aftermath of Bacon’s Rebellion: “How miserable that man is that Governes a People wher six parts of seaven at least are Poore Endebted Discontented and Armed.”
 The people of New England were neither poor nor indebted; in fact, they had prospered nicely since William Bradford and his pilgrims had come ashore at Plymouth Bay in the bleak and bitter winter of 1620.
 But the source of Gage’s present misery, these Yankees, were certainly discontented and armed and becoming more so.
 Further, a century of warfare had given New England, indeed all of colonial America, both experience and confidence in, if not the profession of arms exactly, at least the practice of arms.
 From the time of the earliest English settlements, colonial militias had fought first against the native people who had claimed the land long before its rightful possession had become an issue in colonial assemblies and Parliament.
 Then, in concord with the British, they marched against the French (and their Indian allies) in a series of imperial conflicts for the control of North America, culminating in the British triumph sealed and ratified by the Treaty of Paris in 1763.

 And a century and a half of colonial experience had not lacked for conflict.
 This long struggle had taught colonial leaders in their provincial assemblies a great deal about the possibilities and, even more so, about the limits of the militia system they had inherited.
 In response to those limits, they created a new system that both superseded and supported the old.
 Under this system, officers were not elected by the local companies but were commissioned by the colonial governor.
 The colonel of a regiment so commissioned was given “beating orders,” the legal authority to fill out with enlisted volunteers the companies that thus far existed only on paper.
 His captains then went to the towns and villages, presented to the local men the nature of the emergency, the rate of pay and other benefits, and the terms of enlistment.
-The man who stepped forward and signed, often encouraged by a bounty, was then officially on leave from his local company (though returning to it when the war was over or his term served out).
-When the ranks of the companies were filled, they joined the regiments and brigades already likewise organized on paper, and with some drill and preparation, something like an army was ready to take the field.
+The man who stepped forward and signed, often encouraged by a bounty, then joined the regiments and brigades already likewise organized on paper, and with some drill and preparation, something like an army was ready to take the field.
 This volunteer militia system was certainly not as effective as a standing army, against which Americans already had a firm prejudice (a prejudice that was, like the militia itself, an English inheritance).
 Among other problems, it took time, often a long time, to raise an army and put it in the field no matter how urgent and immediate the threat to the province.
 But as far as the colonial governors were concerned, it was an important improvement over the armed citizenry of the local militias.

-In any case, this militia system had been tried by combat with a fair measure of success, and not only against the Indians but often against French professionals in five major conflicts in America: King William’s War (1689-97), Queen Anne’s War (1702-13), the War of Jenkin’s Ear (1739), King George’s War (1745-48), and the French and Indian War (1755-1763).
+In any case, this militia system had been tried by combat with a fair measure of success, and not only against the Indians but often against French professionals in five major conflicts in America: King William’s War, Queen Anne’s War, the War of Jenkin’s Ear, King George’s War, and the French and Indian War.
 American militiamen had, for example, twice taken Port Royal in Nova Scotia (in 1690 and again in 1710), and a gathering of New England men had reduced and seized the fortress town of Louisbourg on Cape Breton Island in 1745, perhaps the most impressive single achievement of American arms in the colonial period.
 But as one student of colonial warfare has observed, for every victory of provincial soldiery, there were two defeats.
-Some of these were frankly failures of British leadership, as in the disastrous campaigns against Cartagena and Havana in 1741, for example.
+Some of these were frankly failures of British leadership, as in the disastrous campaigns against Cartagena and Havana in 1741.
 But the poor performances of colonial militias generally had a deeper and more fundamental cause: the failure of the colonies to cooperate effectively in organizing, supplying, and directing a sustained military effort.
 The people of the provinces were just that: provincial.
 By long habit they looked first to local problems to be solved by intensely local institutions: the town meeting, the church congregation, the militia company.
-It is not to be wondered that Benjamin Franklin’s 1754 proposal to provide for centralized control of the colonial war effort against the French, the Albany Plan of Union, came to nothing but inter-colonial bickering and a mutuality of mistrust.
+It is not to be wondered that Benjamin Franklin’s 1754 proposal to provide for centralized control of the colonial war effort against the French, the Albany Plan of Union, came to nothing but inter-colonial bickering and mutual mistrust.
 “Without a general constitution for warlike operations,” wrote one shrewd observer, “we can neither plan nor execute.
 We must have a common council.”
 But anything like a common council in America was a long way off.

-On the face of it, if it was truly in earnest about resisting royal control by force, the First Provincial Congress of Massachusetts had simply to call up the existing military organization that had been in the field as recently as the French and Indian War.
+If it were truly in earnest about resisting royal control, the First Provincial Congress of Massachusetts had simply to call up the existing military organization that had been in the field as recently as the French and Indian War.
 But the situation this congress confronted had not only the makings of a revolution but the possibility of civil war as well.
 For perhaps as many as half of the battle-tested officers of the militias were Loyalists who wanted no part of a Whig revolution.
 In theory at any rate only the royal governor had the legal authority to call out the militia, though the last of these, Thomas Hutchinson, had long since sailed to London, effectively deposed.
-In the midst of this revolutionary situation the Provincial Congress passed an apparently reactionary measure.
-Calling first for the resignation of every commissioned officer in the province, it then provided for the popular election of company officers who would in turn elect field officers, exactly the militia model first practiced in the colonies and since discarded.
-The immediate consequence, however, was in fact revolutionary, for, given the predominantly Whig sympathies of the rank and file, the Provincial Congress had effectively purged the militia of all Loyalists.
+In the midst of this situation the Provincial Congress called first for the resignation of every commissioned officer in the province, then provided for the popular election of company officers who would in turn elect field officers, exactly the militia model first practiced in the colonies and since discarded.
+The immediate consequence was indeed revolutionary, for, given the predominantly Whig sympathies of the rank and file, the Provincial Congress had effectively purged the militia of all Loyalists.
 (A second consequence was to send Loyalists and their families from the countryside scurrying into Boston, making that city more than ever a garrison under siege.)
-Like many apparent solutions, the purge produced a new problem that was also an old problem.
+Like many apparent solutions, however, the purge produced a new problem that was also an old problem.
 In its first effort to organize a whole people for a sustained military struggle, the congress had recreated the system under which every man was his own general and every company its own army.

 But the response of the Provincial Congress was swift and decisive.
 In the last week of October 1774, it created the Special Committee of Safety, in essence a war powers committee, charged with the responsibility of reorganizing the entire militia and bringing it under the deliberate control of the Provincial Congress.
-And now the solution to its problem was actually fairly simple: to put into operation the volunteer militia system in practice throughout most of the century.
-The Committee of Safety framed on paper the structure of a provincial militia that would include the approximately 60,000 officers and men already on the rolls of the local militias, and then selected the ablest and most experienced officers among them for commissions.
+And the solution to its problem was actually fairly simple: to put into operation the volunteer militia system that had been in practice throughout most of the century.
+Thus, the Committee of Safety proceeded to frame on paper the structure of a provincial militia that would include the approximately 60,000 officers and men already on the rolls of the local militias, and then selected the ablest and most experienced officers among them for commissions.
 The whole process would take time of course, but when the Second Provincial Congress met early in the new year, the Committee of Safety commissions would be officially confirmed and beating orders issued to the regimental colonels who would then enlist the rank and file from the local militia companies as before.
-But in light of both the volatile political situation and the immediate presence and unknown intentions of three brigades of trained and tested British Regulars in Boston, the time required for so thorough a reorganization of the provincial militia was a pressing worry for the Whigs of the Provincial Congress.
-Thus, while the army was in the process of reorganization, the Committee of Safety ordered its field officers to raise companies of Minutemen, so-called by their readiness to respond to the movement of British troops in a minute’s notice.
+But in light of both the volatile political situation and the immediate presence and unknown intentions of three brigades of trained and tested British Regulars in Boston, the time required for so thorough a reorganization was a pressing worry for the Whigs of the Provincial Congress.
+Thus, while the army was in the process of reorganization, the Committee of Safety ordered its field officers to raise companies of Minutemen, so-called by their readiness to respond to the movement of British troops at a minute’s notice.
 In addition, Alarm companies were formed of men too old for active campaigning, reservists who would serve as armed committees of vigilance.
-By the time that Colonel Leslie and the 64th were thwarted at the bridge at Salem, virtually every Massachusetts town had three companies in a fair degree of military preparedness: the long-standing militia company, the new Minute company, and the Alarm company.
+By the time of the incident at the Northfield Bridge in Salem, virtually every Massachusetts town had three companies in a fair degree of military preparedness: the long-standing militia company, the new Minute company, and the Alarm company.
 Nor had Massachusetts mobilized alone: a parallel raising, purging, and reorganizing of the provincial militias kept pace in Connecticut, New Hampshire, and Rhode Island.
 As winter was loosening its stubborn grip on the New England landscape, its people in their extra-legal congresses were putting real sinews on the skeletons of something like four provincial armies.
 By April of 1775 four commanding generals were commissioned to lead them: Artemas Ward in Massachusetts, Israel Putnam in Connecticut, John Stark in New Hampshire, and Nathanael Greene in Rhode Island.
 All were men of intelligence, experience, and ability, and two in particular, Putnam and Stark, were proven fighters.